Skip to contents

 • dCldBW = 1

-Click the “EXIT” button then check “Update fixed effects in the model” checkbox to accept the initial estimates and update the model object in your R environment, or, exit without saving to return to R without updating initial estimates for your model.
+Click the “Save & Exit” button to accept the initial estimates and update the model object in your R environment or exit without saving to return to R without updating initial estimates for your model.

 We can print() the model and see the updated values for our fixed effects.